 In his spare time, whilst at Novartis, Anil offered his Regional MD a piece of analysis on a new joint venture business that was to be set up.
 He offered it at the time with zero expectations, just wanting to utilise some of the market analysis skills gained earlier in his career.

-6 months later, he was offered a new position to lead the integration of the joint venture which allowed him the rare experience of setting up a ‘new start-up’ business within a big corporate.
+6 months later, he was offered a new position, by that same MD, to lead integration of the joint venture.
+This allowed him the rare experience of setting up a ‘new start-up’ business within a big corporate.
 This was the first role where he felt crucial to the success of a business and realised what a big impact he could have.
 He wanted that feeling to continue.

 Anil simply couldn’t go back “onto the old path”.
 The P&L management rather than P&L ownership and the endless raft of meetings held no sway with him any longer.
 He had tasted the freedom of a start-up.